 through the stem of me glass on the wall.

 Pray to God he don't hit her at all.

-I'm half pissed and spliffed and I'm too small to brawl.
+I'm half pissed and spliffed and I never could brawl.

 But I stand in the queue,

 Heard you shouldn't have pride.

 A party's upstairs but I can't breathe their airs.

 I won't breathe their airs, them there upstairs.